 So, what’s my real resolution for 2010?
 It’s to make my team more agile.

 For the next few minutes, I want you to figure out your real resolution like I did.

 Your whole team has to be on board with your resolution.
 You can’t just expect to achieve it without having your team behind it.

-Setup a brainstorming call with your team to come up with some unique ways you can achieve your goal.
+Set up a brainstorming call with your team to come up with some unique ways to achieve your goal.

-Once everyone’s on board, plaster your resolution throughout your office.
+Once everyone is on board, plaster your resolution throughout your office.
 Change your desktop wallpaper to be your resolution.
-And have everyone write down the resolution on a piece of paper and have them place it on their fridge.
+Have everyone write down the resolution on a piece of paper, and have them place that piece of paper on their fridge(s).

-The reason you want to do this is because a lot of companies don’t accomplish their resolution because they forget about it.
+The reason you want to do this is because otherwise you and your team will forget about it.
 If you’re reminded about it on a regular basis, you’re more likely to work at achieving it.

 Step 3: Break up your resolution

 The main reason you’ve already failed to complete your resolution is because it’s too large.
-78% of the people who make resolutions fail because their goal is too large.
-If you break your resolution into 12 smaller goals (one goal a month) that will lead you to accomplishing your New Year’s resolution.
+78% of the people who make resolutions fail because their goals are too large.
+If you break your resolution into 12 smaller goals (one goal a month), that will help you accomplish your New Year’s resolution.

 - January: Begin utilizing the lean startup methodology across our whole organization.